kapouer/express-dom/README.md

   a buffer, a Readable stream, a string that starts with &lt;, or a local file path.
   If empty, uses current request to find local file path from app statics dir.
   Returns a middleware that expect (req, res, next).
-  If not other methods are called, the middleware just sends that content.
+  If no other methods are called, the middleware just sends that content.

 * .prepare(opts?, plugin, ...)
   load the DOM but no embedded scripts are run, and no assets are loaded.